1. What is H2B visa?

 - Change jobs if you can show a new job offer

-9. What are the limitations of H-2B visa?
+9. What are some of the limitations of H-2B visa?

 - The job must be temporary in nature and the need is for one year or less.
 The employer’s need may not be ongoing or continuous